bd-j/prospector/README.md

 Conduct principled inference of stellar population properties from photometric and/or spectroscopic data.
 Prospector allows you to:

-* Infer high-dimensional stellar population properties using parameteric or highly flexible SFHs (with nested or ensemble Monte Carlo sampling)
+* Infer high-dimensional stellar population properties using parametric or highly flexible SFHs (with nested or ensemble Monte Carlo sampling)

 * Combine photometric and spectroscopic data from the UV to Far-IR rigorously